All of the Cheque Betting Sites Online – Our Review

 - Log-in at Your Betting Account Log-in at your betting account and access the cashier section.
 Select the deposit option and choose cheque from the available methods.[1/3]

 - Write Out Your Cheque The bookmaker will display the details for whom you need to write it out to.
 Complete the payee’s name, the date, the amount and sign it.[2/3]

 - Post the Cheque The address that you need to send the cheque to will be displayed once you select the method in your account section.
 Send the it to that address.[3/3]

 If your cheque is of high value, we would recommend you use a recorded or courier service to ensure safe delivery.
 Especially if it is a banker’s cheque, these cannot be stopped and are treated the same as cash.
 It’s also good practice to include a return address on the back of the envelope in case there is an issue with delivery.

 The process for withdrawing your winnings from cheque betting sites is very similar to the deposit steps we explained in the previous section.
 You need to log-in to your online sports betting site and click on the cashier option and select withdraw.
 Select cheque from the list of withdrawal methods and type in the amount and fill in your address details.
 You’ll then be presented with a confirmation screen which will display a message saying the request was successful.
 You will also see a date shown informing you of when the bookmaker expects the payment to be processed.

 Fees When Using Cheques at Online Bookmakers

-As both depositing and withdrawing using cheques involve more effort for both the bookmaker and you, it wouldn’t be surprising if the operator charges for choosing this payment method.
+As both depositing and withdrawing using cheques involves more effort for both the bookmaker and you, it wouldn’t be surprising if the operator charges for choosing this payment method.
 However, the good news is that our recommended bookmaker William Hill doesn’t impose any fees.
-The only difference is the slightly higher minimum amount of £25 for all transactions.
+The only difference is there is a slightly higher minimum amount of £25 for all transactions.